UPPMAX/bianca_workshops/docs/beginner/create_script.md

 - Create a script
 - Allow the script to execute

+Both steps are typically done on Bianca, in any folder.

-As an example, we create a script, called `do_it.sh`:
+As an example, from a terminal on Bianca, we create a script, called `do_it.sh`:

 ```bash
 nano do_it.sh
 ```

 !!! info "Why use a `.sh` file extension?"

     Using `.sh` as a file extension a social convention for how a Bash script is called, as (1) `sh` is short for 'shell',